lamdu/presentation-live-2018/README.md

 The problem is that Lamdu is somewhat challenging to present.
 Paul Chiusano's [article on incrementalism](https://pchiusano.github.io/2017-05-17/incrementalism.html) expands on this topic quite well.

-The gist of the problem is that Lamdu is a big and novel project with many aspects to desribe, but it's also essential to keep the presentation focused.
-We've got to this predicament as we've focused more on coding and less on presenting our research, in contrast to academics, which typically continually update on their advances so at any point there is only the recent new material to present.
+The gist of the problem is that Lamdu is a big and novel project with many aspects to describe, but it's also essential to keep the presentation focused.
+We got to this predicament as we've focused more on coding and less on presenting our research, in contrast to academics, who typically continually update on their advances so at any given point in time there is only the recent new material to present.

 ## Topics/Storylines

-Options for the main idea presented -
+Options for the main idea to present -

 ### Improvement upon IDEs